the-turing-way/the-turing-way/book/content/remote_collaboration/checklist/checklist.md

 <details>
   <summary>Click to expand</summary>

-- [ ] Share the link of the gallery where the pre-recorded lightning talks are posted along with the shared notes from the session (see details in [Program (next steps)](#program--next-steps-))
+- [ ] Share the link of the gallery where the pre-recorded lightning talks are posted along with the shared notes from the session (see details in (Program (before the event))
 - [ ] Ask presenters who are attending the session to write down their names so that other attendees can ask questions specific to their talks
 - [ ] Allow enough time for everyone to checkout multiple lightning Talks
 - [ ] Run an open questions and answer where anyone can ask question to any presenters, remind everyone to keep their question and response short